TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Content/Index.rst

          integer /:ref:`stdWrap <stdwrap>`

    Description
-         If set and no content element is found by the select command, then the rootLine will be traversed back until some content is found.
+         If set and no content element is found by the select command, the rootLine will be traversed back until some content is found.

          Possible values are "-1" (slide back up to the siteroot), "1" (only